List of programming languages by type: Languages with optional manual memory management

 Some programming languages without the inherent ability to manually manage memory, like Cython, Swift, (Note: On Apple platforms, these functions are imported from the C standard library (which is imported from Foundation, AppKit or UIKit); on Linux, the developer needs to import Glibc, and ucrt on Windows.) and Scala (Scala Native only), are able to import or call functions like malloc and free from C through a foreign function interface.

+The Java programming language used to offer some degree of manual memory allocation through the internal sun.misc.Unsafe class.
+However, this class is now deprecated and will eventually be removed.